dhanushpachabhatla/CodeScrybe-Legacy-Repository-AI-Covasant-hackathon-/README.md

 # 🧠 Legacy Code Parser – AI-Powered Chunking Tool

-This project extracts semantically meaningful chunks (functions, classes, blocks) from legacy source code for downstream analysis with LLMs.
+This project extracts semantically meaningful chunks (functions, classes, blocks) from legacy source code and provides a user inteface for clients to upload github links and chat about that repo

----

-## 📁 Project Structure

-Updates so far :

-backend/
-├── agents/
-│ └── chunkers/
-│ ├── regex_chunker.py # Regex-based parser for C/C++/Java/Shell/Perl
-│ ├── sas_cobol_chunkers.py # Specialized block/paragraph chunker for SAS & COBOL
-│
-├── code_parsers.py # Main controller script for parsing source repos ├── build_treesitter_lib.py # (Optional) AST setup using Tree-sitter (WIP)
-cloned_repos/ # Folder where target repos are cloned parsed_output.json # Final output written here

----

 ---

 ## ✅ Supported Languages & Methods